smokyjazzjam/smokyjazzjam/jam_tunes.md

 ---

 # Jam Session Tunes
-- Below is a partial list of tunes to be played a eacg jam
+- Below is a partial list of tunes to be played at the indicated jam sessions
 - Keys listed are in Concert Pitch

 ## October 2, 2025: